 The Orange Connection for "Orange You Glad It's Friday"

 We gathered up Black Jack, who had watched the entire performance in rapt attention, and decided to catch the aquabus home.
 On the way, we came across that art project that I blogged about recently.
+When we first saw it, the silos had been painted in single background colours.

 The two Brazilian artists go by the name Os Gemeos and the project will be called "Giants"